Probation officers missed opportunities monitoring murderer of 3 women, review finds | CBC News

 "You probably have to check with multiple collateral [sources] to see what the full picture of what's going on is."

-Under a section entitled "What went well," the review said his original probation officer in Renfrew did a good job of contacting his family doctor to try to learn about his substance abuse and mental health issues.
+Under a section titled "What went well," the review said his original probation officer did a good job of contacting his family doctor to try to learn about his substance abuse and mental health issues.

 His probation officer in Pembroke did not allow him to check in over the phone, insisting on twice-monthly meetings in person.